bncling/posts/math_site/content/posts/latex-test.md

 tags: ["test"]
 ---

 This is some content here!
-I've got some $LaTeX$!
+I've got some $\LaTeX$!

 $$\int_{-\infty}^\infty e^{-x^2} dx = \sqrt{\pi}$$

+This next one is going to be *extremely* long to test overflow:

+$$hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh$$